“Peace is the result of retraining your mind to process life as it is, rather than as you think it should be.” Dr Wayne W. Dyer

 Meditation can be achieved by sitting or lying with a straight spine; closing the eyes to shut off external stimuli (although meditation can be done with the eyes open); focussing on the breath filling and emptying the lungs; scanning the body and muscles to gently let go of any physical tension; then allowing any thoughts to naturally come up and drift away without attaching meaning to them.

 In the classroom, I like to use meditation aides like Christine Kerr’s ‘Enchanted Meditations for Kids’, which is a lovely selection of guided recordings for children.
-We also listen to and watch Kevin Macleod’s Relaxing Sounds of an Aquarium, which is both calming and peaceful, particularly for any children unable to sit in silence and listen to guided meditation for a period of time.
+We also listen to and watch relaxing features of the Giant Sea Turtles video and other sea life/aquarium videos, which are calming and peaceful, particularly for any children unable to sit in silence and listen to guided meditation for a period of time.
 Instead, children simply lie on their backs in a dimly lit classroom, relax their bodies and watch the fish in the aquarium float by on the large screen whilst breathing naturally to encourage a peaceful mind.

 “Our mind must make peace with our heart before we can witness peace in the world.”
 Unknown